ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 It can be empty.
 However, if the editor loads with an initial markdown string that contains user mentions, then the client should load those user mapping elements.
 This is to map the user IDs in the markdown string converted to a readable user name in the editor.
-Therefore, it is advisable to keep two lists, `filteredOptions` for dynamic filtering of users to populate in the `@mention` popup and `mentionedUsers` for storing the already mentioned users which should be loaded initially by the client to represent the user names that is stored in markdown.
+Therefore, it is advisable to keep two lists, `filteredOptions` for dynamic filtering of users to populate in the `@mention` popup and `mentionedUsers` for storing the already mentioned users which should be loaded initially by the client to represent the user names that are stored in markdown.
 Later, the `mentionedUsers` will be filtered internally within the Nimble editor or by the client to show the names in the popup whenever texts added after `@` in the editor.

 The `nimble-rich-text-mention-users` component will emit an event whenever the `@` character is entered into the editor.
-Client can listen to the `mention-update` event and provide the other initial user lists that are not mentioned already.
+The client can listen to the `mention-update` event and provide the other initial user lists that are not mentioned already.

-It is recommended to `sort` the usernames in alphabetical order and sent at most 20 users list at a time to reduce the number of elements in the DOM for a single page.
-This dynamic loading of users list will help specifically in comments feature when there are lot of `@mention` happens in a single page and if the users list is huge, it may cause the page to load slower as the mapping mention element is overflowed in the DOM when there are multiple editors in a single page or a huge number of users in the client organization.
+It is recommended to `sort` the usernames in alphabetical order and send at most 20 users list at a time to reduce the number of elements in the DOM for a single page.
+This dynamic loading of the user's list will help specifically in the comments feature when there are a lot of `@mention` happens on a single page and if the users list is huge, it may cause the page to load slower as the mapping mention element is overflowed in the DOM when there are multiple editors in a single page or a huge number of users in the client organization.

 The `mention-update` event will also be triggered when the user types any character after `@`, containing that text along with the `@` character in the event data.
 For example, if a user types `@` and then adds `a` the event will be emitted with data that includes the value `@a`.
-The client can listen to this event, filter the list of users that includes the names containing the letter `a` and then dynamically update the `nimble-mapping-mention-user` element based on the filter data.
+The client can listen to this event, filter the list of users that includes the names containing the letter `a`, and then dynamically update the `nimble-mapping-mention-user` element based on the filter data.
 Subsequently, a maximum of 20 filtered options should be transmitted to the editor.

-Since the above event triggers for every key down events like to add/remove texts, move the text cursors after the `@` character which is quite expensive operation to perform for every keystroke so it is advisable to `debounce` the events if you're using network requests to perform the filtering operations.
-Like, allow at most one request per second to filter the list for each seconds instead of for each keystrokes.
+Since the above event triggers for every key down event like adding/removing texts, move the text cursors after the `@` character which is quite an expensive operation to perform for every keystroke so it is advisable to `debounce` the events if you're using network requests to perform the filtering operations.
+Like, allow at most one request per second to filter the list for each second instead of for each keystrokes.

 _Note_: The editor will also perform the same filtering once again to ensure the filtered options are proper and update the dropdown list in the UI.
 This helps to filter the list, regardless of whether the client is loading the list dynamically by listening to the event as mentioned above